MantisVision/webUtils/docs/ryskurlryskstream.md

 	await doSomething(uvs, indices, vertices, frameNo);
 });
 ```
 The passed callback should either be asynchronous or return a promise.
-Internally, RyskURL will wait till it resolves
+Internally, RYSKUrl will wait till it resolves
 in order to continue with matching the current video frame with the data.

 At the end of the lifecycle, it is highly recommended to call ``dispose`` on the rysk object in order to free the system